robert-marik/math4u2/00051_Optimal_yield/sk_article_old.md

 ---
 keywords:
-- the first keyword
+- analytic geometry
-- another keyword
+- quadratic equation
+- systems of equations
+- equation of a circle
-is_finished: False
+is_finished: false
 ---

 ### Instructions for translators